Hoshaiah/demo-commit/cs-facts.md

 - **2025-07-28:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
 - **2025-07-28:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
 - **2025-07-28:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
+- **2025-07-28:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.